 3. Waist-to-hip ratio (WHR) is linked with a 5% increased risk of stroke

 A higher Body Mass Index (BMI) has often been linked to an increased risk of stroke.
 But some studies suggest abdominal body fat is a stronger indicator of stroke risk.
-Even a small increase in WHR (your waist measurement divided by your hip measurement) can equate to a 5% increase in cardiovascular disease such as heart attack, chest pain or stroke (6,7).
+Even a small increase in WHR (waist circumference / hip circumference) just 1% comparing to normal (0,90 for men, 0,85 for women) can equate to a 5% increase in cardiovascular disease such as heart attack, chest pain or stroke (6,7).

 4. The risk of death by stroke increases by 40% for every excess 5kg of weight

 Research suggests the heavier you are, the more chance you have of dying by stroke.
 People who are classed as overweight, obese or morbidly obese (with a BMI of between 25 to 50) have a 40% increase in stroke mortality for each additional 5kg of weight.
-That means for every 11 pounds of additional weight, your risk goes up.
 Whereas people with a BMI of less than 24 show no increased risk (8).

 5. Meeting 3 lifestyle goals could reduce stroke risk